kalispera/babel-plugin-transform-jsx-directives/readme.md

  - `type` ("attribute"|"element"): whether the directive should be applied on matches against element names or attribute names.
 Default: "attribute"
  - `priority` (Integer): Directives with a higher priority run first, Default: 0
- - `bootstrap` (any): If present, a `bootstrap` function will be exported from `source` and called once when the application starts with any value provided to `bootstrap`.
+ - `bootstrap` (any): If present, a `bootstrap` function is imported from `source` and called a single time when the application starts with any value provided to `bootstrap`.
+The value is being JSON encoded, in order to be moved from config to runtime, so methods will get lost.
  - `transformOptions` (Function): Only for attribute directives.
 Optional transformer for the options node.
 See [Transform Options](#transform-options)